-How to Start a Nonprofit in South Carolina
+Starting a Nonprofit Organization in South Carolina Is Easy

 To start a South Carolina 501(c)(3) nonprofit organization, you'll need to first register a nonprofit corporation with the state of South Carolina, and then apply for tax exempt status under section 501(c)(3) with the Internal Revenue Service.

 The name you select for your nonprofit will establish its brand.
 It is the first thing most people will learn about your organization.
 It is important to pick a name that both aligns with your mission and follows the rules for naming in your state.

 A corporate name may not contain language stating or implying that the corporation is organized for a purpose other than that permitted by Section 33-31-301 and its articles of incorporation.

 The name must be different than other South Carolina businesses.

 You can read the Secretary of State's official guidelines (Article 4) for the complete rules on naming a South Carolina- based organization.

 To learn more, read our How to Name a South Carolina Nonprofit guide.